Techtonica/curriculum/projects/mern-pern-project.md

 Add a "Healthy" filter checkbox

-- the list of sightings should be filtered to only show sightings where the animal is healthy
+- The list of sightings should be filtered to only show sightings where the animal is healthy
-- When unchecked, all sightings should be shown again.
+- When unchecked, all sightings should be shown again
 - Do this using React only -- don’t change your API calls

 #### Testing